Part 3— of Top 10 Habits for Learning: the Advanced Habits

 Recap of 10 habits to acquire to be a Better Learner

-Finally, here at the top 10 habits for learning.
+Finally, here are all 10 habits for learning:

 Thanks for reading!